Adya97/k8s-modernazation/README.md

-Here’s a draft README.md for your repository, referencing the screenshots in the Documention directory:

----

 # k8s-modernazation

 This repository provides resources and code for modernizing Kubernetes workflows, primarily using Python and containerization with Docker.
 It demonstrates implementation steps and important concepts with supporting screenshots.